unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ### Data

-Data is sourced from the Center for Disease Control and Prevention.
+This data is sourced from the Center for Disease Control and Prevention.

 * [NCHS - Death rates and life expectancy at birth](https://catalog.data.gov/dataset/age-adjusted-death-rates-and-life-expectancy-at-birth-all-races-both-sexes-united-sta-1900)